 - Poliovirus, one of the smallest viruses, is only 28 nm in diameter (about the size of a ribosome).

-Most of the animal viruses are roughly spherical with some exceptions.
+Most animal viruses are roughly spherical with some exceptions.

 - Rabies virus: Bullet shaped